twbs/blog/src/content/posts/2022/bootstrap-icons-1-9-0.md

 - Redrawn cup icon, now with a steam variant for hot beverages.
 - Fire, finally!

 There are a handful more in there as well, so have a look and put them to use in your next update!
+In addition, we've updated our docs to include mention of Composer installs.

 *Looking for more new icons?
 Head to the [issue tracker](https://github.com/twbs/icons/issues) to check for open requests or submit a new one.*